Anshul-Ram/Bioinformatics_2/README.md

 # Open Bioinformatics Course #2

-## This IPython notebook is a part of a :
+## This IPython notebook is a part of an online course on Bioinformatics:

 ### **Finding the site of the Ori (Origin Of Replication of DNA).**